 Duolingo’s pricing is very competitive and you can use the free version with few limitations before committing.
 If you do commit, Duolingo delivers on its promises to a high standard.

 Complaints about having to stop learning once you’ve lost all your hearts (in the free version) are quite frequent.
-And I would agree that it is not always easy to hear what the speaking characters in Duolingo are saying, the voices are quite robotic.
+But remember you can use the free web version (which does not have hearts) to avoid this problem.
+However, I would agree that it is not always easy to hear what the speaking characters in Duolingo are saying, the voices are quite robotic.

 In summary, I think what this Reddit commenter has to say is good advice: